vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. On your Azure dashboard, click **iot-az220-training-{your-id}**.

-    The rg-az220 resource group tile on your dashboard should have a link to your IoT Hub.
+    The All resources tile on your dashboard should include a link to your IoT hub.

 1. On the left-side menu, under **Defender for IoT**, click **Overview**.

     Azure Defender for IoT Hub will onboard the first time a Security pane is opened.

-1. If the **Secure your IoT solution** button is displayed, click **Secure your IoT solution**, and then refresh your browser window when prompted.
+1. If the **Secure your IoT solution** button is displayed, click **Secure your IoT solution**.

-    After a few moments you will see the message **Onboarding succeeded for this IoT hub, please refresh for changes to take effect**
+    After a few moments you will see the message **Onboarding succeeded for this IoT hub, please refresh for changes to take effect**.
+When you see this message, refresh your browser window.

-1. Take a moment to review the contents on the Security Overview pane.
+1. Take a moment to review the contents on the Overview pane.

-    > **Note**: Threats are not instantly detected the first moment that you onboard Azure Defender for IoT, you will begin to see threat detections reported on this Overview pane before the end of this lab.
+    > **Note**: Threats are not instantly detected the first moment that you onboard Azure Defender for IoT, but you should begin to see threat detections reported on this Overview pane before the end of this lab.

 #### Task 2: Log Analytics creation